- Candidates must be at least 21 years of age at time of appointment.

 to be appointed?

-Candidates must be a United States Citizen to be appointed.
+Candidates must be a United States Citizen at time of hire to be appointed.
 Candidates must be 21 years of age to be appointed.
 There is no maximum age requirement.

 - How long is the training to become a School Safety